ajones-1/Predict_Match_Winner/README.md

 # Predict_Match_Winner
-A machine learning model that predicts the winner of a tennis match based on the first set.
+This is a machine learning model that predicts the winner of a tennis match based on the data from the first set.
+For each match the statistics like the number of aces, first serve percentage and which slam the match is at are calculated.
+Then using the XGBoost package a random forrest classifier model is built and evaluated against training data.
+The model predicts the winner of the match correctly 80.42% of the time.

 This model is far from perfect since it was only built over a weekend, it has lots of scope for improvement.
-The model is a random forrest classifier model made using the XGBoost package.
-The model predicts the winner of the match correctly 80.42% of the time.

 Steps that have been taken to improve the model:
 1. Remove matches that ended in retirement or a walkover